riccardo-forina/codingnot.es/pages/bootstrap-your-django-admin-in-3-minutes.md

 If you decide on using `formfield_overrides` [you should be aware of its limitations with relation fields](https://docs.djangoproject.com/en/dev/ref/contrib/admin/#django.contrib.admin.ModelAdmin.formfield_overrides).

 This feature (and many more) was brought to you by [Jacob Magnusson](https://github.com/jmagnusson).
 Thank you Jacob!

+## Updates

+### 2013-11-08
+Version bump to 1.6.0. *Django 1.6* compatibility (therefore the new version), experimental *Django-CMS 2.4* support, *Python 3* compatibility.

+### 2013-05-29
+Version bump to 0.4.1.
+Various bugfixes.
+See the CHANGELOG for more details

+### 2013-05-27
+Version bump to 0.4. **Now compatibile with django-cms **.
+See the CHANGELOG for more details

+### 2013-02-06
+list actions bugfix

+### 2013-01-19
+Registration template fixes

+### 2013-01-17
+Version bump to 0.3.
+Some UI cleaning and documentation.
+See the CHANGELOG for more details

+### 2012-12-19
+Version bump to 0.2.
+Sortable inlines.
+See the CHANGELOG for more details

+### 2012-11-20
+Version bump to 0.1.1.
+Couple of bugfixing, Bootstrap upgraded to version 2.2.1, etc. See the CHANGELOG for more details

+### 2012-11-16
+Package addded to Pypi.
+You should now be able to pip install django-admin-bootstrapped.
+Thank Cyril for the help!

+## Contribute!

+This is not a complete project.
+I know for sure that the tabular inline form wil not work, because I didn't style it.
+Surely there will be edge cases, but still this is a project I used in production.
+Unluckly my time is quite limited, so every kind of help will be gladly appreciated!

 ## Screenshots